IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 Finally, a list of top level dependent detection rules `BcBlockCipherInit.rules()` should capture some information contained in the `cfb.init(...)` function call.

-### Special cases: no parameters and any parameters
+### Special cases: no parameter and any parameters

 Recall that we have not discussed the case where we want to detect a function call without parameters.
 We provide below another *regex-like* specification indicating how you can order the construction steps for two special cases.